 I didn't see my younger brother complain about Brad Pitt's body in Troy being unattainable, or Chris Evans' body in Captain America (deliciously muscular Chris, not scrawny Chris), making him insecure.
 He knew it was a movie, a fantasy, and that superheroes (much like the VS Angels in unwearable lingerie costumes) are fantasy, too.
 While I think it's refreshing to see more body types, health should be promoted over anything else.
 Women who work hard on their bodies should be admired for their discipline, as long as they're not pushing themselves to unhealthy extremes.

-The VS Standard Cannot Be Attained or Sustained in a Healthy Way
+The VS Standard Can't Be Attained or Sustained in a Healthy Way

 Perhaps the biggest reason the image of a Victoria's Secret Angel walking down the runway lost favor with many women is that it wasn't attainable by healthy means.
-In 2011, Victoria's Secret Angel Adriana Lima told the Telegraph that she cuts out all solid foods nine days before an appearance.
+In 2011, Victoria's Secret Angel Adriana Lima told The Telegraph that she cuts out all solid foods nine days before an appearance.
 Nine days!
-And twelve hours before the fashion show, Adriana stops drinking water entirely.
+And 12 hours before the fashion show, Adriana stops drinking water entirely.

 It's the end of an era for Victoria's Secret.
 Some will miss the fantasy that they never took seriously in the first place, and some will laud it as a victory for eradicating unhealthy standards in women's beauty.